On the computation of $\pi$-flat outputs for differential-delay systems: Systems

-To extend this approach to time-varying differential-delay systems without restricting the time dependence of the system coefficients to be polynomial, as in \cite{Chyzak_05,Chyzak_07} where effective Gr\"{o}bner bases techniques are used, many new difficulties appear, and in particular the fact that the set made of the powers of a given polynomial is not in general an Ore set. \emph{Therefore, we are lead to propose a different definition of $\pi$-flatness, based on an extension of the ``practical'' flatness definition}, in the spirit of \cite{Petit_97,Petit_00}, saying that all the system variables are expressible in terms of a flat output, its derivatives, delays and advances in finite number.
+Therefore, we are lead to propose a different orientation to define $\pi$-flatness, with the two following requirements: (1) trajectory planning may be achieved in an elementary way and (2) sufficiently many linear time-varying systems satisfy this property, indeed including the class of $\pi$-free linear time-invariant systems.
+We thus propose a new definition based on an extension of the differential flatness one, in the spirit of \cite{Petit_97,Petit_00}, saying that all the system variables are expressible in terms of a flat output, its derivatives, delays and advances in finite number, a definition that we should call ``practical''\footnote{The term \emph{practical} does not mean at all that the definition of \emph{practical flatness} is not algebraically precise!} with regard to the motion planning application.
 Moreover we introduce the definition of $\pi$-$k$-flatness, which is an analogue, in our differential-delay context, to the notion of $k$-flatness (see \cite{Martin_97,Pomet_97,Rathinam_98,Pereira_2000}).
-This viewpoint is developed in the next two subsections.
+This viewpoint is developed in the next two subsections. \normalcolor